mindfinance/sphinx-tutorial-master/crawler/docs/step1/index.rst

      which are being shared by multiple customers, e.g general AI/ML models, general BI systems that multiple customers share etc..

+  3. Product Team documentations
+     This space is designed for the documentation of the product team's work on new products, systems, projects, ideas, models, code etc..
+     Products are being nested in platforms.

+  4. Platform Team documentations
+     This space is designed for the documentation of the platform team's work on new platforms and the relevant UI/UX, interaction with customers and models already deployed.
+     Platforms host the products.

 .. _requirements_overview: